Skip to main content

 The concept of “voluntary” is the central pivot upon which the legality of these programs rests, and it has been the subject of significant legal and regulatory debate.

-An employer can offer a wellness program that includes a (HRA) with history.
+An employer can offer a wellness program that includes a health risk assessment (HRA) with questions about family medical history.
 To remain compliant, any financial incentive offered for completing the HRA must be available to all participants, regardless of whether they answer the questions related to genetic information.
 This provision is designed to prevent coercion, ensuring that employees do not feel financially pressured to disclose sensitive data they would otherwise prefer to keep private.

 What Makes a Wellness Program Truly Voluntary?